rsyncOSX/RsyncOSX_archived/RsyncOSX.md

 **RsyncOSX** is released for **macOS Big Sur** and later due to requirements of some features in Combine.
 See [the Combine part](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX.md#Combine) in the readme for RsyncOSX.

-The work on **version 6.6.8** is commenced.
-There will be some minor cleanup of GUI, but the major work is internal.
-There might be several hundred or thousands of logrecords.
-Reading and loading logrecords into memory is moved to when they are needed.
-And not when the app is started or a new profile is selected.
-The change will improve memory footprint and speed up the application.

-This version will probably be released sometime in December 2021.

 Content:

 - [Install by Homebrew](#install-by-homebrew)